 This Fall Prevention Program Reduces the Risk

-Many fall prevention programs focus on reducing clutter in the home, adding grab rails, and looking out ahead of time for tripping hazards.
+Many fall prevention programs for seniors focus on reducing clutter in the home, adding grab rails, and looking out ahead of time for tripping hazards.

 All very good ideas.
 We think any fall prevention program for the elderly should go further.
 It should also make it so the person is able to move without a high risk of falling.
 Their body should be able to compensate for any sudden balance shifts.

 The best exercises for preventing falls are strength and balance exercises.
+These are part of a really good fall prevention exercise program for the elderly.
 Whether it’s a full weight training program, or just trying to balance on one leg, the exercises work.
 Tai Chi is also a good exercise for balance and preventing falls.

-Here’s a good video on balance exercises that can help any fall prevention program:
+Here’s a good video on balance exercises that can be part of a good fall prevention exercise program for the elderly:

 Another way to help reduce falls is to maintain a good level of Vitamin D. We are big fans of Vitamin D for seniors.
 There’s a reason for it.
 It helps seniors.
 And many seniors are deficient.